-Policy PG6 (Spatial Distribution of Development) of the Cheshire East Local Plan Strategy submission version (2014) indicated that Sandbach should provide in the order of 2,200 new dwellings up to 2030.
-Following the Objectively Assessed Need (OAN) review by Cheshire East Council (July 2015), the number was increased by a further 25% to 2,750 dwellings.
+Policy PG6 (Spatial Distribution of Development) of the Cheshire East Local Plan Strategy Proposed Changes Version (2016) indicated that Sandbach should provide in the order of 2,750 new dwellings up to 2030.
 During the period 2010 to March 2015, 2,754 dwellings had already been approved.
-The emerging local plan requirement has therefore already been met.
-The SNDP notes that this rapid rate of unplanned growth is not sustainable and does not meet the needs of the local population.
-Consequently the Neighbourhood Plan seeks to promote further housing growth in a more incremental way, and Policy H1 states that future housing proposals will be delivered on small scale sites of up to 30 houses within the policy boundary for Sandbach.
+The emerging local plan requirement has therefore already been met for Sandbach as a whole.
+The SNDP seeks to promote further controlled housing growth in a more measured and incremental way, following this large scale rapid growth.
+Policy H1 of the SNDP states that, Future growth to meet the housing requirement established in the Cheshire East Council Local Plan will be delivered through existing commitments, sites identified in the Cheshire East Council Local Plan (Strategy and Allocations Documents) and windfalls.
+If this current application is approved, it would bring the total numbers of dwellings with planning permission on site CS24 to 420, which is below the allocation of 450 in the emerging Local Plan.